khoih-prog/FS_Nano33BLE/README.md

 6. Add support to Seeeduino nRF52840-based boards such as **SEEED_XIAO_NRF52840 and SEEED_XIAO_NRF52840_SENSE**, etc. using Seeeduino `mbed` core
 7. Add astyle using `allman` style.
 Restyle the library
 8. Display compile warning only when `_FS_LOGLEVEL_ > 3`
-9. Add astyle using `allman` style.
-Restyle the library

 ---